CryptoFi-LLC/cryptofi-backend-coding-challenge/README.md

 1. **Push to GitHub**: Push your committed changes to your forked repository on GitHub.
 1. **Invite Us**: Invite @alexanderlukens, @cooncesean, and @RamseyV to review the repo
 1. **Loom Video**: Create a short [loom video](https://www.loom.com/) (5 minutes or less) describing your approach and demoing the coding challenge.
-1. **Email**: Once complete, please reach out to [Becca](mailto:becca@cryptofi.tech) our HR representive with the loom video attached and we will be in touch!
+1. **Email**: Once complete, please reach out to [Becca](mailto:becca@cryptofi.tech) our HR representive with the Loom video attached and we will be in touch!

 In your pull request, include the following: